Automation Stories

 Commonwealth Bank reverses AI voice bot layoffs

-Commonwealth Bank replaced 45 call-centre agents with an AI voice bot in July 2025, then apologised, rehired staff, and admitted the rollout tanked service levels after call queues exploded and managers had to jump back on the phones.
+Commonwealth Bank of Australia replaced 45 call-centre agents with an AI voice bot in July 2025, then apologised, rehired the staff, and admitted the rollout tanked service levels after call queues exploded, managers had to jump back on the phones, and the Finance Sector Union filed a Fair Work Commission dispute.

 FTC sues Air AI over deceptive AI sales agent capability claims